All the Right Gear to Survive

 I thought I was over camping.
 Well and truly.
 I had done it for years with children.
 Then repeated the whole saga with stepchildren.
 I vowed ‘never again!’

 Then I got into motorcycling.
 Not that camping is an obligatory dimension of motorcycling.
-In fact, on the first few rallies I attended, I felt absolutely no nostalgia, empathy, allurement; if anything, it was a staggering incredulity that otherwise sensible people of such mature age would choose to camp.
+In fact, on the first few rallies I attended, I felt absolutely no nostalgia, empathy or allurement relating to camping; if anything, all I felt was a staggering incredulity that otherwise sensible people of such mature age would choose to camp.
 The town pubs became havens of indulgent comfort for those of us who preferred that option.

-But, gradually, the lure of the outback or the ‘call of the wild’ started to penetrate my otherwise contended persona.
-Maybe it was simply the reception and accolades with which the F800GS was being welcomed, making the launch of its S and ST siblings look decidedly like an Off- Broadway event by comparison.
+But, gradually, the lure of the outback or the ‘call of the wild’ started to penetrate my otherwise contented persona.

-I have come to the realisation that the motorcycle, as well as providing an exciting adventure in the vast country terrain Australian (paved) roads offer – not to mention the fascination and satisfaction of venturing abroad –can also open roads, as it were, where no roads exist.
+I have come to the realisation that the motorcycle, as well as providing an exciting adventure in the vast country terrain Australian (paved) roads offer – not to mention the fascination and satisfaction of venturing abroad – can also open roads, as it were, where no roads exist.
 Or, if they do, they’re pretty basic ones.
-To see, feel and imbibe Australia, you have to go walkabout, or so we’re told, hopefully without losing yourself!
+To see, feel and imbibe Australia, one has to go walkabout, or so we’re told, hopefully without losing oneself!
 To do that as a motorcycle meander, you need something that is equally at home in the Gelände as well as on the Straße.
-I’m working on it.
+(The terrain and street - the significance of GS in case you're wondering!)

 It wasn’t a huge leap from this revelation to acceptance of the role that camping would play.